wynessgp/sqa-risk-recreation/docs/requirement/single_turn_use_cases.md

 ### Postconditions
 1. System is displaying the game board
-2. It is the next player's turn, or the game has ended.
+2. It is the next player's turn

 ### System or subsystem
 none